 As soon as I took my eyes off the lion, they were beheld by the spiral staircase that goes closer to the dome.
 There is no support for this wide staircase except the support that comes from the thick walls.
 The walls are good 8-10 feet thick.
 The sculpted wall behind the staircase frames it in a way that your eyes struggle to decide which is the most beautiful part of the visual.

 There is fine Jaali work between the two levels.

-On the first floor, you can step out and gave a look at the upper storey’s of the building.
+On the first floor, you can step out and take a look at the upper stories of the building.

 To reach the dome you have to take the narrow metal stairs, followed by another narrow staircase with almost nothing to hold.
 The stained glass that you see when you reach the top is worth all the effort.

 The double layer of stained glasses tell the story of GIPR and highlight the journey from elephant rides to train coaches.
 When you stand right next to the dome you realize how big it is.